myui/myui.github.io/content/authors/myui/_index.md

 # - Visitors
 ---

-Makoto YUI is a Principal Engineer of Arm Treasure Data, working on ML-as-a-Service.
-My work has been productized as the heart of CDP predictive scoring and Content Affinity Engine.
-Also, I work on a workflow management system and it's Docker support.
+Makoto YUI is a Senior Principal Engineer of Treasure Data, working on ML-as-a-Service.
+He is currently leading the development of productizing [Treasure AutoML](https://docs.treasuredata.com/display/public/PD/AutoML) as the tech lead.
+My work has been productized as the heart of CDP predictive scoring and Content Affinity Engine as well.

 Aside from that, he is leading the development of [Apache Hivemall](https://hivemall.apache.org/), an open source library for scalable machine learning on Apache Hive and Spark.
+Hivemall is [awarded for IDC InfoWorld’s Bossie Awards 2014](https://www.infoworld.com/article/2688074/big-data-164727-bossie-awards-2014-the-best-open-source-big-data-tools.html) to picks in big data tools.

 He received Ph.D in computer science from [Nara Institute of Science and Technology (NAIST)](http://www.naist.jp/en/) in 2009.
 He won the best student award from those who graduated NAIST in 2009.
+He also won MITOH Youth Super Creater Award at the goverment program for young engineers in 2003.